Biotechnologist

 Johns Hopkins University – Krieger School of Arts and Sciences

 The master’s of science in biotechnology at Johns Hopkins Krieger School of Arts and Sciences is an online degree program with onsite options for students who live close to the school.
 There are part-time and full-time options, which allow students the flexibility to complete their degree at their own pace.
-There are six concentrations offered in this program which include bio-defense, bioinformatics, biotechnology enterprise, molecular targets and drug discovery, regenerative and stem-cell technologies, and regulatory affairs.
+There are six concentrations offered in this program: bio-defense, bioinformatics, biotechnology enterprise, molecular targets and drug discovery, regenerative and stem-cell technologies, and regulatory affairs.

 • Location: Washington, DC